keyichen313/Reading_Notes/Read03.md

 >**_All Files_**<br>
 + git add *

+After using these commands, files are tracked and staged for committing.

 &nbsp;
 ### 6.Committing a File

 >- git commit -m "made change x,y,z"

 &nbsp;
 ### 7.Committing all Changes

 >- git commit -a

 &nbsp;
 ### 8.Pushing Changes

 >- git push origin master

 &nbsp;
 ### 9.Stashing Changes

 >- git  stash<br>
 (when you are not ready to commit changes but do not want to lose them either)
 >- git stash apply<br>